maxlovic/blog/content/papers.md

 Availability: [IEEExplore](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=6693615)

 **Abstract**\
-In this paper we propose iterative intra prediction search for H.265/HEVC encoder to reduce the number of prediction modes for estimation.
+In this paper, we propose an iterative intra prediction search for H.265/HEVC encoder to reduce the number of prediction modes for estimation.
 We base on our research of computational complexity and usage frequency of H.265/HEVC intra prediction.
 On JCT-VC test sequences, we got about 40% encoding time reduction for HM 10.1 intra-only coding with negligible bitrate increase and PSNR quality degradation.
 We also offer some additional speed-up techniques, including fast prediction error estimation.

 ---